 ❓ Sound familiar?
 You’ve rewritten the same email five times.
 You’ve scrapped projects because one section wasn’t right.
 You’ve said “I’m almost done” for six months.

-Breaking the Pattern:
+Breaking the pattern:

-• Set “good enough” criteria before starting
+• Set “good enough” criteria before you start, then honor them

 • Ship early, iterate publicly

 ⚠️ When this goes too far: You haven’t finished anything meaningful in years.
-You criticize everyone around you (because if you have to be perfect, so do they).
+You criticize everyone around you because if you have to be perfect, so do they.
 Relationships suffer because no one can meet your standards.

 Learn more about Type 1